germinateplatform/germinate-training-ebi/session-4.md

 ## Thanks for taking the time to complete this traning.
 We hope that this will allow you to have more confidence in using Germinate, know a bit more about what it does and provide you with foundations on which you can go on to explore it further, perhaps with your own datasets!

+## For additional information on germinate you can visit https://germinate.hutton.ac.uk, drop us an email germinate@hutton.ac.uk or reach out to us on X @germinatehub.